julien-piet/py_google_trends/README.md

 ### Caveat

 This is not an official API for google trends.
-I do not garranty that the data is accurate, and extensive use might cause a temporary ban from google trend servers.
+I do not guarantee that the data is accurate, and extensive use might cause a temporary ban from google trend servers.
 I am not responsible for what you do with the software, use at your own risk.